Marisa C. Katz

 Marisa Katz primarily represents consumers in class actions, as well as employees who have been targets of employer misconduct.
 She litigates complex class action cases on behalf of consumers against the credit insurance, banking, real estate, payday loan, mortgage and automobile loan industries.
 She has also represented consumers serving in the military who have fallen victim to unlawful practices by the financial services industry in violation of the Servicemembers Civil Relief Act.

-Marisa brings to our team fifteen years of pretrial, trial and appellate litigation experience.
+Marisa brings to our team more than fifteen years of pretrial, trial and appellate litigation experience.
 She was an associate, then partner, with Crowder Teske, PLLP from 2008-2012.
 During that time, she worked exclusively on class action litigation on behalf of consumers.
 In 2012, Marisa was a founding partner of Teske Katz Kitzer & Rochel.
-Since then, her achievements in class action cases include litigation resulting in benefits (monetary and otherwise) for consumers victimized by practices such as unlawful fees on payday loans, illegal mortgage prepayment penalties, unlawful collection of mortgage deficiency balances, unlawful placement into forbearance of active duty servicemember student loan accounts, wrongful repossession of vehicles of active duty servicemembers, unlawful sales of sham automobile service contracts, and failure to pay straight time and overtime wages.
+Since then, her achievements in class action cases include litigation resulting in benefits (monetary and otherwise) for consumers victimized by practices such as unlawful fees on payday loans, illegal mortgage prepayment penalties, unlawful collection of mortgage deficiency balances, wrongful vehicle repossession, unlawful sales of sham automobile service contracts, and failure to pay straight time and overtime wages.

 Presentations & Awards

-Marisa regularly presents at continuing legal education courses in both consumer and employment law, including recently at the 2018 National Consumer Rights Litigation Conference, St. Thomas School of Law, Minnesota Chapter of the National Employment Lawyers Association, and the Webcast Seminar series with Minnesota CLE.
-Earlier in her career, she was an invited lecturer and speaker at the National Association of Housing Counselors and Agencies annual conference presenting on bankruptcy law; at Southern University New Orleans graduate course on domestic violence law; at community centers in metropolitan New Orleans on jurisdictional problems of relocation and displacement following Hurricane Katrina; and at Loyola University-New Orleans College of Law on working in the public sector.
+Marisa regularly presents at continuing legal education (CLE) courses in both consumer and employment law, including recently at the 2018 National Consumer Rights Litigation Conference, St. Thomas School of Law, Minnesota Chapter of the National Employment Lawyers Association, Minnesota State Bar Association, and the Webcast Seminar series with Minnesota CLE.
+Earlier in her career, she was an invited lecturer and speaker at the National Association of Housing Counselors and Agencies’ annual conference presenting on bankruptcy law; at the University of California-Hastings School of Law course on consumer law; at Southern University New Orleans graduate course on domestic violence law; at community centers in metropolitan New Orleans on jurisdictional problems of relocation and displacement following Hurricane Katrina; and at Loyola University-New Orleans College of Law on working in the public sector.

 Admissions & Education